-Information for pharmacists about supplying and claiming under the Continued Dispensing of PBS Medicines in Defined Circumstances initiative.
+Information for pharmacists about supplying and claiming under Continued Dispensing of PBS Medicines in Defined Circumstances.

-Eligible medicines, including medication brand, are outlined in the National Health (Continued Dispensing) Determination 2012 National Health Act 1953.
-Some of these medicines include:
+Eligible medicines, including brands, are in the National Health (Continued Dispensing) Determination 2012 of the National Health Act 1953.
+Read the determination on the Federal Register of Legislation website.

 - Closing the Gap PBS Co-Payment Measure benefits